ubsuny/ML_LCVR-CP2P2024/HomeworkDocumentation/data-types.md

       raise SystemExit
 ```
 Where here we made sure to cast our string to a float so that our if statement can accurately compare this to our voltage threshold.
 We can run this function periodically as a safety measure to ensure that at no point is the voltage pushed above the threshold.

+# Int

+A space-saving measure that may prove useful is to store certain training data values as integers, rather than allowing python to assign a type.
+The model is trained off of 3 parameters, as is shown in the example svm_regression_test.ipynb.
+Two of these parameters are polarization angle and wavlength of input light.
+Both of them will probably only be measurable to integer precision, so it may be beneficial to ensure they are stored/sent as such, since this will save much needed memory.